-While very common as we age, varicose veins can make us feel uncomfortable in certain outfits, and even lead to serious health problems.
+While very common as we age, varicose veins can make us feel uncomfortable in certain outfits and even lead to serious health problems.
 If you’re starting to see blue/purple veins on your legs that appear twisted or bulging, varicose veins are likely to blame.
-Sometimes they are painful, while other times they’re just there to bug us with their appearance.
+Sometimes they are painful, while other times, they’re just there to bug us with their appearance.

 12 Natural Varicose Vein Remedies—That Work!

-But fear not!
+So fear not!
 There are plenty of natural remedies out there for treating varicose veins.
-Compression stockings are usually the first choice for many, but there are other tips and tricks that you can do—many with ingredients already in your kitchen!
+Compression stockings, massage, and elevating the legs are usually the first choices for many [source], but there are other tips and tricks that you can do—many with ingredients already in your kitchen!

 1. Apple cider vinegar